 Since January 2005, the public has a general right of access to all types of recorded information held by public bodies, including councils.
 If you request a piece of information from us, we have a duty to disclose that information, providing we hold it and it is not subject to any legally defined exemptions.

-Before making an FOI request, we have a number of pieces of information available for download that are regularly updated.
-They are:
+Before making an FOI request, we publish a range of datasets available for download that are regularly updated.

 Any document that is not currently published can be requested under the Freedom of Information Act 2000.